 Unia comes from the Latin unio (meaning unity, togetherness, 'I unite').
 A term which neatly describes the philosophy we aim to bring across in our work: initiating dialogue, strengthening the social fabric, concentrating on the things that unite us, rather than on those which divide.

-On 1 February 2016 Els Keytsman and Patrick Charlier were appointed co-managers of Unia.
+On 1 February 2016 Els Keytsman and Patrick Charlier were appointed managing directors of Unia.

-Unia's board of directors was officially set up on 3 February 2015.
-The Board is made up of 20 members plus a representative from the German-speaking Community (for matters relevant to that community).
+Unia's board of directors is made up of 16 members plus a representative from the German-speaking Community (for matters relevant to that community).
 Members are appointed on the basis of their expertise, experience, independence and moral authority and are drawn from the academic world, law, civil society, social partners, etc.

 On 15 February 1993, the Centre for Equal Opportunities and Opposition to Racism was established.
 The legal responsibilities of the centre covered two key elements: